UniversalDependencies/UD_Swedish-PUD/README.md

 - Harmonized lemmas, UPOS and features for DET/PRON/ADJ.
 - Implemented code-switched analysis for cross-lingual content.

+From v2.16 to v2.17
+- Removed the feature Mood=Ind from participles used as adjectives.
+- Fixed errors related to the obl/nmod distinction.

 === Machine-readable metadata (DO NOT REMOVE!) ================================ Data available since: UD v2.1
 License: CC BY-SA 4.0